achesin/artist-receiptify/README.md

 # Receiptify
 Web application inspired by https://www.instagram.com/albumreceipts/ and  https://receiptify.herokuapp.com/.
-Generates receipts that list out the songs on a playlist of the user's choosing!
+Generates receipts that list out top 10 tracks from an artist!

 I do not take credit for this idea, I just wanted to mess around with the Spotify APIs and see what I could create!